 Catch the Borealis at the Royal Albert Dock this spring

-An art installation which recreates the awe-inspiring Northern Lights is on its way to Liverpool in March.
+An art installation has been launched which recreates the awe-inspiring Northern Lights is casting an eerie and hypnotic glow over the Liverpool waterfront.

-Borealis, created by ‘artivist’ Dan Acher, will cast its hypnotic and eerie glow across the waterfront from the Royal Albert Dock nightly from March 20-30.
+Borealis, created by ‘artivist’ Dan Acher, is being staged along the Hartley Quay at the Royal Albert Dock from 7-10 each evening until March 30.

 The work, which has been exhibited in more than 40 cities across the world, combines technology and the elements using beams of light to travel through cloud particles, creating a magical illusion of the Aurora Borealis, better known as the Northern Lights.